A restaurant manager’s job responsibilities can differ, so writing a cover letter for these roles can get tricky.

 The restaurant manager cover letter below outlines the job responsibilities that hospitality managers deal with daily.

 It’s important to note that this cover letter could be customized to be an effective cover letter for other hospitality and tourism-related employers.
 For example, this cover letter could be submitted to hotels, entertainment businesses, travel/leisure groups, and wine/spirit stores.

-Hospitality cover letters reiterates customer programs that the manager has helped develop and implement.
+Hospitality cover letters reiterate customer programs that the manager has helped develop and implement.
 Highlighting your involvement with profit increases and cost reductions will help you get noticed.

-So, writing your cover letter so it puts emphasis on these two key skills could go a long way to relfecting you as an ideal candidate.
+Writing your cover letter to emphasize these two key skills could go a long way to reflecting you as an ideal candidate.

 City, State Zip

-I’m a 15-year restaurant veteran, starting in fast food and I progressed into my current fine-dining job at Coco’s Restaurant in Dayton.
+I’m a 15-year restaurant veteran.
+I started in fast food and progressed into my current fine-dining job at Coco’s Restaurant in Dayton.